 Some on-post wells contain transducers and two weather stations have been installed.
-The weather stations are located in the SWMU B-3 Bioreactor just inside of the northern fenceline of the inner cantonment, and the other is located at AOC-65 near the southeast corner of the inner cantonment, west of Building 90.
+The weather stations are located north of CS-MW16-LGR along the northern fence line just outside of the inner cantonment, and the other is located near the southeast corner of the inner cantonment, west of Building 90.
 Data from all well transducers and weather stations will be downloaded as part of each quarterly event for creation of potentiometric surface maps.

-Pressure measurements from each zone of the southern Westbay® Wells will be recorded quarterly.
+Pressure measurements from each zone of the southern Westbay[®] Wells will be recorded quarterly.
 These pressure readings are then converted to water level elevations and can be used in the creation of the potentiometric surface maps.
-Screening level data is collected quarterly from LTMO selected zones in the 4 southern Westbay® Wells.
-The 4 northern Westbay® Wells are not sampled as part of this monitoring but are sampled as part of the SWMU B-3 bioreactor monitoring.
+Screening level data is collected quarterly from LTMO selected zones in the 4 southern Westbay[®] Wells.
+The 4 northern Westbay[®] Wells are not sampled as part of this monitoring but are sampled as part of the SWMU B-3 bioreactor monitoring.